Use your widget sidebars in the admin Design tab to change this little blurb here. Add the text widget to the Blurb Sidebar!

 As Margaret Simms pointed out in her March 25 post, Washington, D.C., isn’t the only American city undergoing a shift from majority-black to something different.
 While some will welcome the diversity and the influx of residents to cities, these new data will do nothing to allay the fears of those who see poorer, primarily African American residents being pushed out to make way for the more affluent.
 Change happens continuously in urban communities.
 The challenge is how to manage this change for the benefit of cities, and all their residents.

-Filed under: Washington DC Add a Comment »
+Filed under: Demographics and trends, Metro, Race, Ethnicity, and Gender, Racial segregation, Washington DC Add a Comment »